 America has never endorsed brutality for its own sake, but its war heroes saw starkly what had to be done to win.

 Here’s what Major Gen. William J. Donovan, the founder of the Central Intelligence Agency, said decades ago: “Espionage is not a nice thing.
 Nor are the methods employed exemplary.
 We face an enemy who believes one of his chief weapons is terror.
 But we will turn terror against him.”

 Chrysler, which has 8,000 unionized workers in Canada, is under immense pressure to secure a partnership with Fiat after the Obama administration threatened to suspend federal aid for Chrysler unless it secured a deal with the Italian carmaker.
 (See "Obama Takes The Wheel In Detroit.")

 Pakistan's military says troops killed 20 militants in an operation against the Taliban in the troubled northwest.

 An army statement says paramilitary troops killed the militants Monday in the Lower Dir district, which is part of the Malakand division of North West Frontier Province.

 Earlier Monday, a spokesman for radical cleric Sufi Mohammad, Ameer Izat, said he had suspended peace negotiations between the Taliban and government officials until the military operation in Lower Dir was halted.

-DES MOINES, Iowa – The only gay couple who were legally wed in Iowa county clerks were to begin processing same-sex marriage applications Monday, following the Iowa Supreme Court's ruling on April 3 that legalized same sex-marriage.
-Iowa typically requires a three-day waiting period for marriages, but judges can waive that and allow immediate weddings. are looking forward to getting some company.
+DES MOINES, Iowa – The only gay couple who were legally wed in Iowa are looking forward to getting some company.
+Iowa county clerks were to begin processing same-sex marriage applications Monday, following the Iowa Supreme Court's ruling on April 3 that legalized same sex-marriage.
+Iowa typically requires a three-day waiting period for marriages, but judges can waive that and allow immediate weddings.

 There is also an Australian Cruise ship story here.